bporter11/SharpScraper/README.md

  What languages/tools/technologies do you plan to use?
 (This list may change over the course of the project)

-* [Web Scrape Target](cardrush.jp) - website with large database of prices for items we're interested in
+* [Web Scrape Target](cardrush-pokemon.jp) - website with large database of prices for items we're interested in.
+More websites are supported in the release info

 * C# for web scraping

-* Google sheets/csv file as database
+* Txt, csv, xml, and xlsx as output formats

 What will be the input/output of your project?
 What are the features that the project provides?